mbaze/Z80-Bits/clever-16-bit-loops.md

 a register pair does not affect the zero flag.

 This seemingly odd behavior comes from the Z80’s internal design.
-The CPU contains a dedicated 16-bit increment/decrement unit designed primarily for updating the Program Counter (PC) and Stack Pointer (SP) independently of the ALU.
-That same hardware is also reused for operations on other register pairs, which is why instructions such as `dec bc` leave the zero flag unaffected.
+The CPU contains a dedicated 16-bit incrementer/decrementer that bypasses the main ALU entirely.
+The main design constraint was speed of updating the Program Counter (PC) and Stack Pointer (SP), which is why instructions such as `dec bc` leave the zero flag unaffected.

 The traditional way to implement a 16-bit countdown loop looks like this:
 ```